The Displayr Guide to Customer Feedback Survey Analysis

-The adage “Show, don’t tell” applies.
-It’s always better to show how satisfaction scores have changed over time rather than to simply state it.
-Make full use of hard numbers and data visualizations to present your findings.
+The adage “Show, don’t tell” holds true in market research.
+It’s always better to show how satisfaction scores have changed over time than to simply state the changes.
+Make full use of model outputs and data visualizations to present your findings.

 Be mindful of your target audience.
 A report for customers and the general public is intended to showcase your results and let customers know that their voice is being heard.
 A report for management should be tailored to driving future success.

 The insights you gather from your customer feedback surveys should guide the way you move forward.
 You should identify groups within your customer-base that are vulnerable to churn and find the sources of their dissatisfaction.
-You should also find groups with high rates of satisfaction and search for potential customers with similar traits.
+Find groups with high rates of satisfaction and search for potential customers with similar traits.
 With the knowledge and insights gathered from your survey results, you will be able to make informed, data-driven decisions to guide you into the future.